JHumphreys89/security_plus/domains/domain_one.md

 * Gaining access to files you should not have permission to on a valid account via exploition of a vulnerability.
 * Usually access is of highest level and is of great concern.
-* Can include horizontal privilege escalation where one user can access another user's resources.
+* Can include horizontal privilege escalation where an attacker gets access to another credential on the network with higher privileges than the initial one used to gain their foothold.
 * Make sure to patch software and OS as well as ensure anti-malware signatures are up to date.
 Also practice Data execution prevention.

 #### Cross-site scripting (XSS)